jd-fj/galactic-age-calc/README.md

 13. Determine years left to live on Venus 81
 14. Determine years left to live on Mars 27
 15. Determine years left to live on Jupiter 4
+16. Update earth life expectancy to account if user has lived beyond life expectancy

 ## Technologies Used